 FENSA (paragraph 37) states that "WHO's interaction with non-state actors is managed transparently.
 WHO provides an annual report to the governing bodies on its engagement with non-state actors, including summary information on due diligence, risk assessment and risk management undertaken by the Secretariat.
-WHO also makes publicly available appropriate information on its engagement with non-state actors."18 FENSA further requires non-state actors Paragraph 32.
-Due diligence also allows the Secretariat for the purpose of its engagement to categorize each non-State actor in relation to one of the four groups of non-State actors on the basis of its nature, objectives, governance, funding, independence and membership.
-This categorization is indicated in the register of non-State actors.
+WHO also makes publicly available appropriate information on its engagement with non-state actors."
+FENSA further requires non-state actors engaging with WHO to provide specific information on their organization through the WHO register of non-state actors, 40 a summary of which is then made public (Box 2).